Mastodon Democranomic

 I) GOAL: To build in-person community around having respectful, enlightening and science-supported discussions around ecological topics.

-II) Each month the group will meet at least once.
+II) Each group will have at least on discussion meeting every two months.
 As with the meta-rules, meeting times and places will be scheduled with a doodle.com poll set up by an administrator.

 A) These meetings will be used for the following activities: First and foremost, we are interested in talking about the ecological topics and ideas (like a book club).
 With enough interest, we might collectively do fun activities (like a social club) and meaningful activities (like a service club) that align with ecological topics.
 Example activities: